RAHULRNAIR2000/Java-Learnings/README.md

           1. List

            List is an interface in Java, which means it cannot be instantiated directly.
 It represents an ordered collection, also known as a sequence.
 Lists can contain duplicate elements and preserve the order of insertion.

+           Common Implementations of List:

+            ArrayList

+            ArrayList is a resizable array implementation of the List interface.
+It provides more flexibility compared to a standard array by allowing dynamic resizing.
+            Key Points:

+            Implements the List interface.
+            Allows dynamic resizing.
+            Provides fast access to elements (random access)

+            LinkedList

+            A LinkedList consists of nodes where each node contains a reference to the previous and next node.
+            This structure allows for efficient insertions and deletions as elements are not shifted when modified Access Time: Slower compared to ArrayList because it requires traversal from the head (or tail) to the desired index.

+            ArrayList: Preferred when frequent access to elements by an index is required, and insertion/deletion operations are less frequent or occur at the end.
+            LinkedList: Preferred when frequent insertions and deletions are required, especially at the beginning or middle of the list.

      11. Created custom LinkedList in Java
      12. Doubly Linked List